livekit-examples/voice-assistant-frontend/TEMPLATE.md

 ## Overview

-A Next.js frontend for a simple AI voice assistant using LiveKit's official [React Components](https://github.com/livekit/components-js/) library and styled with TailwindCSS.
-The application implements its own token server, and is designed to be used with any voice-enabled agent built using our [Agents Framework](https://docs.livekit.io/agents/).
+A Next.js frontend for a simple AI voice assistant using LiveKit's official [JavaScript SDK](https://github.com/livekit/client-sdk-js) and [React Components](https://github.com/livekit/components-js).
+The application implements its own token server, and is designed to be used with any voice-enabled agent built using [LiveKit Agents](https://docs.livekit.io/agents/).

 ## Sandbox